kengz/SLM-Lab/README.md

 - PPOSIL
     - SIL with PPO instead of A2C

-Using the lab's unified API, **all the algorithms be ran in a distributed fashion**, with Session (DistSession in fact) taking the role of workers under a Trial.
+Using the lab's unified API, **all the algorithms can be distributed hogwild-style**.
+Session takes the role of workers under a Trial.
 Some of the distributed algorithms have their own name:

 - A3C (Asynchronous A2C / distributed A2C)
 - DPPO (Distributed PPO)